Jeffery-Ni/Any_chord_trainer/README.md

 - **Light external dependencies**
   Uses only the Python standard library.
-  ➜ The only additional module is "sounddevice" from play_chord_test.py, if play_the_chord option is false, you don't need any additional dependency
+  ➜ The only additional module is `sounddevice` from `play_chord_test.py`, if play_the_chord option is false, you don't need any additional dependency

 ## 🚀 Quick Start